splunk/splunk-shuttl/README.md

 The archiver.xml:
 - archiverRootURI: An URI where to archive the data.
 Currently supports the "hdfs://" and "file:/" schemas.
 - clusterName: Unique name for your Splunk cluster.
 Use the default if you don't care to name your cluster for each Shuttl installation.
-- serverName: Unique name for your Splunk server.
+Note, this is only a Shuttl concept for a group of Splunk indexers that should be treated as a cluster.
+Splunk does not have this notion.
+- serverName: This is the Splunk Server Name.
+Check Splunk Manager for that server to populate this value.
 Must be unique per Shuttl installation.
 - archiveFormats: The formats to archive the data as.
 The current available formats are SPLUNK_BUCKET and CSV.
 You can configure Shuttl to archive your data as both formats.

 The server.xml:
-- httpHost: The host name of the machine.
+- httpHost: The host name of the machine. (usually localhost)
-- httpPort: The port for the shuttl server.
+- httpPort: The port for the shuttl server. (usually 9090)

+Note, the directory that the data will be archived to is
+	<archiverRootURI>/<clusterName>/<serverName>/<indexName>

 ### Splunk Index Configuration